DISL-Lab/BRIDGE-Benchmark/README.md

 ---

-# 📊 Evaluating Retriever on BRIDGE
+# 🧪 Evaluating Retriever on BRIDGE

-## Retrieval Systems Example
+We provide scripts to evaluate both standard retrievers and RAG systems using the BRIDGE benchmark.

-We provide some retrieval systems evaluated in our paper:
+## Using Provided Baselines

 ```python

 # Retrieve